Models of COVID-19 spread should include the transmission of the virus in nursing homes and other long-term care facilities, concludes a new analysis.

 New research suggests that managers may make decisions based upon their firms' rivalry relationships with other firms--and the past experiences that led to the formation of these rivalries--rather than in a purely rational fashion on the basis of current information.

 The new research contends that contrary to prior findings, high levels of anger expression actually diminish status rather than boost it.

-Tagged in Arts and Culture Arts and Science College of Arts and Science Gallatin School of Individualized Study Leonard N. Stern School of Business School of Professional Studies Steinhardt School of Culture, Education, and Human Development Tisch School of the Arts NYU Homepage Feature
+Tagged in Campus and Community College of Arts and Science Gallatin School of Individualized Study Graduate School of Arts and Science School of Global Public Health Steinhardt School of Culture, Education, and Human Development Leonard N. Stern School of Business Tisch School of the Arts NYU Shanghai NYU Homepage Feature

 NYU is among the top 20 nation-wide in the selection of Fulbright students this year, the U.S. State Department program announced today.